 An ethics complaint filed against two Waukesha aldermen who also serve on the Waukesha County Board of Supervisors was dismissed early Thursday evening without any testimony.

-The complaint, which was filed by Leather Restoration owner Shay Johnson, alleged that council members Duane Paulson and Kathleen Cummings had a conflict of interest when voting on issues that also involve Waukesha County.
+which was filed by Leather Restoration owner Shay Johnson, alleged that council members Duane Paulson and Kathleen Cummings had a conflict of interest when voting on issues that also involve Waukesha County.
 The Ethics Board, a four-member citizen group, quickly dismissed the complaint after showing that the complaint was not applicable under the city’s ethics code.
 Additionally, state law permits local officials to serve on both Common Councils and County Boards

 The Common Council recently decided to maintain its dispatch center at the Waukesha Police Department instead of merging the center with the dispatch center run by Waukesha County.
 The ethics complaint was brought forward before the city made a decision on the center because Paulson and Cummings also serve on the county board.